 The lines for the Vatican are notorious, and standing for often way more than an hour in the blazing summer sun can be miserable.
 Thankfully these days avoiding the really long lines is very simple.

-Method 1: book a guided tour.
+Method 2: book a group guided tour for €40 per person (private tours with pickup also available for cruise passengers).
 This has the advantage at the Vatican of allowing you to skip the line into St Peter’s Basilica too.
 More about that here.